KlingonDragon/my-recipes/Main/chicken-pasanda.md

     > The onion and chicken may cook at different rates, once each is complete, you can move it to the pot separately.
 0) Add the garlic, coriander, cumin, turmeric, cinnamon, paprika, chilli powder, salt, and sugar to the pot, stirring well to combine.
 0) Add the ground almonds and desiccated coconut to the pot and stir well to coat the chicken and onions.
-0) Pour in the cream and bring to a gentle simmer, stirring occasionally.
+0) Pour in the milk and cream.
 0) Simmer until the chicken is cooked through and the sauce has thickened.

 ## Notes